SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

-In the pop-up dialog, please select the folder "CDS" for:
+In the pop-up dialog, please select the folder *CDS* to leverage the replication of CDS Views from this SAP S/4HANA system:

 ![](images/Select_CDS.jpg)